Coconut oil once thought as a heart disease causing saturated fat is now been proclaimed ‘the healthiest oil on earth.’

 Health Benefits of Virgin Coconut Oil (cold pressed):

-Research shows that coconut oil contains a medium-chain fatty acids accelerate that stimulates metabolism, gives you more energy.
+Research shows that coconut oil contains medium-chain fatty acids accelerate that stimulates metabolism, gives you more energy.

 2. Get candida in check: